eliramos77/docker-ros2-rover-simulation-final/README.md

 ```
 Once these commands are running, the publisher will be publishing a linear velocity to the rover.

-## Final Workshop
-1. Fork my repository.
-2. Set up your Dockerfile to install the needed ROS2 control packages (any missing packages won't be installed via terminal).
-3. Create and set up your robot URDF file to perform your simulation.
+## Publish the angular or linear velocity.

-4. Add in the publisher node the message needed to publish the angular velocity to the cmd_vel topic.
+4. Enter in the publisher node the message needed to publish the angular velocity or the linear velocity to the cmd_vel topic.
-5. Create a README.md file to explain how your code works.
-6. Send me your repository via email.

-Lecturer: Javier Herrera